google-research/large_scale_mmdma/README.md

 components are never recorded.
 - `--pca`: int (default 100), regular interval at which PCA is performed on the embeddings, every 'pca' epochs.
 0 means that PCA is not used on the output.
-- `--av_loss`: int (default -1), number of last minibatches of an epoch to average to obtain the loss that is saved.
 - `--short_eval`: bool (default True), whether or not to compute all the metrics (False) or only a set of them (True) (see [metrics.py](https://github.com/google-research/large_scale_mmdma/blob/master/lsmmdma/metrics.py)).
 - `--nn`: int (default 5), number of neighbours taken into account in